Olorin7/Fa18HW2/README.md

 Navigate to the shared directory you created in the hw1 setup: `cd cs186`

-Clone the HW2 repo: `https://github.com/berkeley-cs186/Fa18HW2.git`
+Clone the HW2 repo: `https://github.com/berkeley-cs186/Fa18HW2.git`.
+If you get an error like: `Could not resolve host: github.com`, try restarting your docker machine, and if that doesn't work restart your entire computer.

 cd into the folder you just created: `cd Fa18HW2`